-Healthy eating doesn’t have to mean forgetting Pizza forever.
-This gluten free pizza recipe tastes like regular Pizza but is much more filling and protein packed.
+Healthy eating doesn’t have to mean forgetting pizza forever.
+This gluten-free pizza recipe tastes like regular pizza but is much more filling and protein packed.
 The basic idea is that instead of a flour crust, you use ground beef and spices instead.
 The texture is amazingly similar, and this “Meatza” is great cold for breakfast the next morning (that reminds me of college!).

 Try this delicious recipe, and let me know what you think!

-Gluten Free Pizza (Meatza)
+Gluten-Free Pizza (Meatza) Recipe

 - 2 lbs ground beef